s-matyukevich/raspberry-pi-os/docs/lesson01/linux/build-system.md

 ### Building the kernel

-Now, when we learned some important concepts about the Linux build system, let's try to figure out what exactly is going on after you type `make` command.
+Now, that we learned some important concepts about the Linux build system, let's try to figure out what exactly is going on after you type `make` command.
 This process is very complicated and includes a lot of details, most of which we will skip.
 Our goal will be to answer 2 questions.

 1. How exactly are source files compiled into object files?
 1. How are object files linked into the OS image?